HydraDancer/hydradancer_fw_legacy/enumeration/README.md

   you have 10 seconds to flash it, after that delay it swaps back to the firmware already present on the board.

+- "Error USB device not found", ensure device is plugged and not in flash mode, additionally it can be a permissions issue, try in root.